Some useful information for clients, for the suppliers and business.

 An individuals right to privacy is paramount.
-A photographer can’t just take a picture of someone at a wedding and use it without permission.
+A photographer (or anyone else, like a supplier or venue) can’t just take a picture of someone at a wedding and use it without permission.
 A line in a contract is part of that permission, but an individuals right to privacy must be respected at all times and they have a right to withdraw consent at any time (with the exception of a specific commercial arrangement).

 So how does that work?
-Well, as an individual has a right to know where their image is being used and give specific consent, then it is best practice for the photographer to seek specific permission from the individuals.
+It is best practice for the photographer to seek specific permission from the individuals.
 Usually after the images have been seen and before they are used.
 So even if there is a line in a contract saying images may be used, it is best practice for the photographer to ask specifically get permission on this matter.
 The photographer should also have a clear process for an individual to query where images are being used to withdraw consent.

 Things YOU, the client must know:

 - Privacy only applies to images where you or someone else can be identified.
 Pictures of details, locations, flowers, shoes etc. are all the property of the photographer and they can use them.

 - You and your wedding guests can request information on their image use at any time.
 They can also request their image not be used.
 You do not need to seek permission from everyone attending to take their photograph, as there is a reasonable expectation that their photograph will be taken anyway.
 But the same privacy rules on use of the image apply to them in regard requesting information and for their image not to be used.

 - When a supplier, venue, florist, dress maker etc. requests to use any of the images clearly identifying anyone, then they MUST have two things.
 Permission from the copyright folder (the photographer) AND your permission.
 If the image does not contain an identifiable person then the supplier MUST get the permission from the copyright owner (the photographer).
 You can’t give a supplier images to use.
 Only the photographer can do this.